 Significant violations can have a bigger impact as well.
 If you’re going 20 miles per hour over the limit, you’ll likely pay more than someone with a ticket for 5 mph over.
 Insurance companies know that speeding increases the risk of accidents, and they’ll view you as an increased risk — for good reason.
 In fact, if you have a serious violation, or too many tickets, your insurance carrier could drop your coverage altogether.

-For younger drivers (typically under the age of 25), it’s especially important to avoid tickets, because companies already view these drivers as riskier than the general population.
+For younger drivers (typically under the age of 25), it’s especially important to slow down and avoid tickets, because companies already view these drivers as riskier than the general population.

 And keep in mind, even if your premium doesn’t go up, having a violation on your record could prevent you from receiving the lowest possible rate on your insurance.